skhal/lab/cluster/doc/ldap/setup_client.md

 ```

 -	`pam_ldap` provides LDAP authentication.
--	`pam_mkhomedir` creates user home folder if one does not exist.

 Keep in mind that PAM LDAP uses `/usr/local/etc/ldap.conf` for configuration, compared to OpenLDAP client configuration at `/usr/local/etc/openldap/ldap.conf`, i.e., the same filename but different paths.
 Patch it to point PAM to LDAP server: